Moon landing: LCROSS (U.S.)

-GRAIL (US)
+GRAIL (U.S.)

 The GRAIL mission consisted of two small spacecraft: GRAIL A (Ebb), and GRAIL B (Flow).
 They were launched on 10 September 2011 on board a Delta II rocket.
 GRAIL A separated from the rocket about nine minutes after launch, and GRAIL B followed about eight minutes later.
 The first probe entered orbit on 31 December 2011 and the second followed on 1 January 2012.
 The two spacecraft impacted the Lunar surface on 17 December 2012.

-LADEE (US)
+LADEE (U.S.)

 LADEE was launched on 7 September 2013.
 The mission ended on 18 April 2014, when the spacecraft's controllers intentionally crashed LADEE into the far side of the Moon, which, later, was determined to be near the eastern rim of Sundman V crater.